 Something else I also love.
 I am always reading.
 I have, usually, about three books going at any one time, and an extensive kindle library, though I cannot use a kindle.
 I can only use my phone or computer.
 It has taken me a while to learn this.

-I typically only read non-faction.
+I typically only read non-fiction.
 But when I deviate from that, I enjoy a healthy preoccupation with all science fiction literature.
 I have an exhaustive library of classic science fiction texts.
 Why this genre?
 Well, I see them as being uniquely tied into science, and commentating on human culture through fiction.
 One can use an alien race to discuss racism, for example, in a way that makes all parties comfortable.
 I find it also either predicts real science, or causes it to come to pass, which I find fascinating.
 Other genres of fiction in which I am verse include detective stories, which I took up reading in the 1870’s to see if I could learn to stay ahead of the police, and anything to do with monsters, for reasons which may seem obvious at this point.

-- Have you ever been seriously hurt?
+- Have you ever been seriously hurt?/Can you be poisoned or get sick?

-Many times and in many ways.
+I cannot get ill so far as I know.
+I’ve never caught a disease.
+I’ve been injured many times and in many ways.
 Pick an injury, I have had it.
 Few have presented much trouble in healing.

 - Do any people around you know what you are?

 Yes.
 This is the main topic of the first volume of my diary, The Creature’s Cookbook.
 They are my control group, so to speak.
 They are a tight knit circle of friends who spend a great deal of time with me.
 Prior to this, I may have made the odd acquaintance here or there, but I never did become close enough to anyone to truly reveal myself.
 Things have gotten easier with time, as your fictions have become more entertaining, and my condition excused more and more.
-I have gone from the obviously deformed spawn of the Devil, to that bloke with the very strange teeth he must have filed down to look like Dracula, os some such.
+I have gone from the obviously deformed spawn of the Devil, to that bloke with the very strange teeth he must have filed down to look like Dracula, or some such.

 - Have you ever been in love?